Are you seeing the 502 bad gateway error on your WordPress site?

 If it has, then one of your plugins was causing the issue.
 You now need to activate all plugins one by one until you can reproduce the error.
 This will help you locate the plugin responsible for the error.

 You can then look for an alternative WordPress plugin or contact the plugin author for support.

-If deactivating plugins didn’t solve your issue, then you need to check your WordPress theme.
+If deactivating plugins didn’t solve your issue, consider checking your WordPress theme.
 You will need to switch your WordPress theme via phpMyAdmin.

 After switching your theme to the default WordPress theme, visit your website to see if it’s working.